avenix/WDK/README.md

 class4
 class5
 ```

+*Note: Classes mentioned in a labeling strategy should be defined in the './data/classes.txt' file*.
+*Note: Labeling strategies should be placed in the './data/labeling/' directory*.
-You don't need to assign every class to a group in a labeling strategy.
-A class left ungrouped will be assigned to its own group automatically.
-You should ensure that the classes you provide have been defined in the *./data/classes.txt* file and that no class belongs to two groups at the same time.
-Labeling strategies should be placed in the *./data/labeling/* directory.
+*Note: Classes should be mapped to a single group in a labeling strategy.
+Classes that are left ungrouped in a labeling strategy will be assigned to its own group automatically*.

-*Note: If you will annotate irrelevant classes, the labeling strategy should contain a group called 'NULL'*

-6. The WDK offers a Matlab App to support you in each stage of the development your wearable applications.
-Look for the respective App in each directory.

-*Note: The default data paths can be changed in the Constants class*.

  ## Troubleshooting

-Most errors after installation will be due to pathing issues.
-Paths are defined in the Constants.m file.
-Double-check the different directories exist in your file system.
+Most errors after installation are related to pathing issues.
+The paths used by the WDK are defined in the *Constants.m* file.
+Double-check the different paths in the *Constants.m* file exist in your file system.

 Furthermore, errors identified by Matlab will be shown over the console:

-> 'Error - no labeling strategy available'.

-Check the *./data/labeling/* directory.
-There might be no *.txt* file containing a labeling strategy.

 > 'Error.
 Invalid annotation class'.

 An annotation file in *./data/annotations/* contains an invalid label (i.e. a class which is not listed in the *./data/classes.txt* file)

+> 'Index in position 1 exceeds array bounds (must not exceed XXX).'

 > 'Error. class not defined'